pavel-a/usb-relay-hid/README.md

 A simple command-line utility for Linux (x86 or x64), Apple OS X and Windows (XP and newer, 32 and 64-bit).

+Shared library for Linux (x86 or x64), Apple OS X and Windows.

+Python (CPython) - supported thru the shared library

-Source of the Windows DLL (USB_RELAY_DEVICE.DLL) and GUI demo app is now available.
-This is quite compatible with the binaries from the device vendors.
+The Windows version of the shared lib, `USB_RELAY_DEVICE.DLL`, is backward compatible with the binary from the device vendor.
+Windows GUI demo app is similar to the device vendor's but written in C++/CLI.

+Required to build:

 - Windows version: builds with VC++ and WDK 7.1, or VC++ 2013 "community edition" with its matching SDK (Win8.1).
 - Linux version builds with gcc and libusb v.
 0.1.
-Tested on RH and Ubuntu.
+Tested on RH, Ubuntu, Mint.
 - OS-X 10.9+ version builds with Xcode and plain IOKit libraries.